JNCressey/MPMP_BankBalance/index.md

 The greatest number of days we can score is 19 days.
 This is achived for the case when b_(N-1) = 618034.

-## Follow up
+## Solution

-1. I will tweak the grading function to show the two starting deposits.
+I tweaked the grading function slightly to provide an option to return the two starting deposits.

+The two starting deposits that achieve the score of 19 days are:

+ - day 1: deposit 154
+ - day 2: deposit 144